 Trust GXT 707 Resto V2 gaming chair review: Excellent, and reasonably priced!

-Trust GXT 707 Resto V2 is a chair that's designed to be ergonomic, robust, and with plenty of adjustment options.
+Trust GXT 707 Resto V2 is a chair designed to be ergonomic, robust, and with plenty of adjustment options.
 Although I do play quite a lot on my computer, the truth is that I use it mostly for work rather than play.
-I needed a chair that's designed to keep you comfortable for long hours during the day and, because I have some back problems, I also needed a chair that can keep my back straight, in a healthy position.
+I needed a chair designed to keep you comfortable for long hours during the day and, because I have some back problems, I also needed a chair that can keep my back straight, in a healthy position.
 The Trust GXT 707 Resto V2 gaming chair promises a lot and covers all the main elements I was looking for, at a reasonable price.
 After using it for a couple of weeks, here is what I like and I don't like about it:

 Trust GXT 707 Resto V2: Who is it good for?